joshmn/joshmn/README.md

 - 🤔  ... and I’m looking for help with it
 - 💬  Ask me about my mom! :)
 - 📫  Tell me about your bugs at anyemail@josh.mn or [@joshmn](https://twitter.com/joshmn)
-- 😄  Pronouns: /they/them/he/him/that idiot/
+- 😄  Pronouns: /they/them/he/him/that bug creator/
 - ⚡   Fun fact: strawberries aren't even berries.